-Financially Kingston faces a number of challenges in the medium to longer term, including:
+Financially Kingston faces a number of challenges in the medium to longer term, even before the Covid19 pandemic and its economic and financial consequences.
+These included:

-- There continues to be pressure on the Dedicated Schools Grant with a growing cumulative deficit on DSG of arising from funding for pupils with Special Educational Needs and Disabilities - Reliance on Council Tax and Business Rates as Central Government's revenue support grant has now ceased for Kingston - The proportion of the Council's budget funded from Council Tax is much higher than the London average - Managing risk by maintaining an appropriate level of reserves, addressing Kingston's historically low level - Potential volatility of income streams under the business rates retention finance system due to linkages with local economic performance - Demographic growth and an increasingly ageing population will continue to put pressure on the Council's budget - The financial impact of Brexit is as yet uncertain.
-It could be positive or negative, but could affect interest and inflation rates, labour costs and property and rental values. - The medium term financial strategy reveals a budget gap of £22m to 2022/23 which will need to be closed by budget reductions and/or increases in resources through local taxation
+- There continues to be pressure on the Dedicated Schools Grant with a growing cumulative deficit on DSG of arising from funding for pupils with Special Educational Needs and Disabilities - Reliance on Council Tax and Business Rates as Central Government's revenue support grant has now ceased for Kingston. - The proportion of the Council's budget funded from Council Tax is much higher than the London average - Managing risk by maintaining an appropriate level of reserves, addressing Kingston's historically low level

+- Potential volatility of income streams under the business rates retention finance system due to linkages with local economic performance - Demographic growth and an increasingly ageing population will continue to put pressure on the Council's budget - The financial impact of Brexit and the end of the transition period remains uncertain.
+It could be positive or negative, but could affect interest and inflation rates, labour costs and property and rental values. - The Covid-19 pandemic will have a significant and lasting impact on the Council's financial position.
+There is considerable uncertainty on how long the pandemic lockdown will be in place, how it will be lifted and its ongoing economic and financial consequences.
+The total general fund financial impact of Covid-19 is currently estimated to be £14.3m.
+The Council has received an additional unrestricted central government grant of £11.6m to cover the financial impacts of Covid.
+This results in a net impact of £2.7m.
+The Council created Covid Reserve in 2019/20 of £1.8m, which when applied in 2020/21 would lead to a net impact £0.9m. - Looking forward to 2021/22, there will be a lasting financial impact on the resources available to fund the Council's budget.
+The impact on loss of council tax and business rates income suffered in the current financial